New-eurois-corp/openCode12/README.md

 # openCode12
-OpenCode12 is an open source project, cross-platform that is written in java,created, designed and maintained by new eurois cooperation under Gpl-3.0 licence.
+OpenCode12 is an open source project, cross-platform that is written in JavaScript,created, designed and maintained by new eurois cooperation under Gpl-3.0 licence.